sarahciston/codingcare/posts/0critintro.md

 <!-- >"We can easily forget that the classifications that are casually chosen to shape a technical system can play a dynamic role in shaping the social and material world. [@crawfordAtlasAIPower2021] -->
 <!-- >"The tendency to focus on the issue of bias in artificial intelligence has drawn us away from assessing the core practices of classification in AI, along with their attendant politics." [@crawfordAtlasAIPower2021] -->

 The task of Critical AI researchers and makers is to engage these systems as sociotechncial objects embedded in their historical, social, context.
-We must be "situated in proximity to the thing itself, cultivating some degree of participatory and embodied expertise, whether archival, ethnographic, or applied (Raley & Rhee, 2022 [@raleyCriticalAIField2023]).
+We must be "situated in proximity to the thing itself, cultivating some degree of participatory and embodied expertise, whether archival, ethnographic, or applied [@raleyCriticalAIField2023].
 This requires interdisciplinary and intersectional perspectives.

 Kimberlé Crenshaw's iconic analysis of power, called Intersectionality[@crenshawDemarginalizingIntersectionRace1989], "critiques systems of power and how those systems structure themselves to impact groups and individuals unequally" [@cooperIntersectionality2016].